LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W02-D1-Functions.md

 <script src="functionPractice.js"></script>
 ```

+We will use this for the JavaScript code in the examples below.
+(We won't use it to write output in an HTML element... yet).

 ## What a Function is

 ### Definition of a function in math

 In math, a function has: input, operation(s), output